pmcgrenery/WxBrief/TESTING.md

 2. Bug: If the user doesn't enter a valid ICAO code and selects Add Airport a warning message appears.
 If the user subsequently decides to close the modal and then decides to open the modal again, the warning message is still in place.
 <br>Fix: Add a function to clear all warnings when modals are closed.

-4. Bug: After I add an airport to the list of airports and then try select any airport the <code>.onclick()</code> function is not being called.
-After some investigation, I found that this was due to the fact that the event listeners do not work well with dynamically created elements.
+4. Bug: After I add an airport to the list of airports and then try to select any airport the <code>.onclick()</code> function is not being called.
+After some investigation, I found that this was because the event listeners do not work well with dynamically created elements.
 [StackOverflow Article]("https://stackoverflow.com/questions/34896106/attach-event-to-dynamic-elements-in-javascript")
 <br>Fix: Use event delegation to overcome the fact that the elements I'm trying to select are dynamically created.
 The event listener in place is now attached to the parent with <code>class="airports"</code> and it listens out for a click event on one of its children with a class of <code>"airport-selector"</code>.

 5. Bug: The radar displays a forecast position of the weather radar returns as well as the actual historic conditions.
-At a quick glance this can lead to the impression that the weather is closer to an airport than it actually is which could effect the decision making process of the user.
+At a glance, this can lead to the impression that the weather is closer to an airport than it actually is which could affect the decision-making process of the user.
 <br>Fix: Remove the future frames from the rainviewer.js code.
 This also reduces the amount of data that has to be downloaded for each airport which improves the UX with a quicker load time.

 6. Bug: After clearing all airports, if you press enter both modals appear.
 <br>Fix: The reason for this was that after clicking on the Clear Airports button and either clicking on Yes/No/Close, then the button remains in focus.
 Therefore, when you press enter, it triggers the Clear Airports button as well as the event listener to call the Add Airport modal.
 The fix for this is to add <code>event.preventDefault()</code> to the event listener for pressing Enter.

 7. Bug: Originally, to allow fullscreen map display I installed a plug in to allow this.
-However, on iPhones the plugin does not work.
-When clicked it enables single finger navigation of the map but does not go to full screen.
+However, on iPhones, the plugin does not work.
+When clicked it enables single-finger navigation of the map but does not go to full screen.
 As well as this, the radar controls disappear once the map goes to fullscreen view.
-<br>Fix: Removed the full screen plug in and replaced the initial plug in with the <code>.requestFullscreen()</code> method.
-Along with code to have cross browser compatibility it was discovered that it worked on everything except iPhones.
+<br>Fix: Removed the full-screen plugin and replaced the initial plugin with the <code>.requestFullscreen()</code> method.
+Along with code to have cross-browser compatibility, it was discovered that it worked on everything except iPhones.
 Unfortunately, the method is not supported on iPhones.
-In the end, to allow cross browser compatibility I ended up with code that just takes the div containing the radar and toggles custom css styling that places the div across the full available display.
+In the end, to allow cross-browser compatibility I ended up with code that just takes the div containing the radar and toggles custom CSS styling that places the div across the full available display.
 While this does not hide the address bar on mobile devices, it is the optimum solution to ensure the function works across all devices and also allows the radar controls to remain displayed in fullscreen.

 8. Bug: Some buttons render differently on iPhones.
-<br>Fix: After some research this is a known issue on iPhones, and the solution is to disable appearance settings that are autonmatically applied.
+<br>Fix: After some research, I found this is a known issue on iPhones, and the solution is to disable appearance settings that are automatically applied.
 [Stackoverflow article](https://stackoverflow.com/questions/5438567/css-submit-button-weird-rendering-on-ipad-iphone)

 9. Bug: When you go to fullscreen on the map, tiles at the edge of the display do not load until you move the map so that the entire tile is in view.
 <br>Fix: Apply <code>map.invalidateSize();</code> to the map every time the map changes from normal size to fullscreen size and vice versa.
 The root cause is that the div renders on the screen initially in normal size, the map essentially "remembers" this size and still thinks it is this size when it gets larger.
 So you just have to tell the map to forget its old size and to take the new size of the div as the size to be displayed.
 [Github post](https://github.com/Leaflet/Leaflet/issues/941)

-10. Bug: When you zoom in and out and pan across the map for a while the SIGMET polygons disappear and sometimes they reappear when at the center of the screen.
+10. Bug: When you zoom in and out and pan across the map for a while the SIGMET polygons disappear and sometimes they reappear when at the centre of the screen.
-<br>Fix: After some research I found this is a known issue with the leaflet map when you plot geoJSON polygons to the map and assign the lines a weight.
+<br>Fix: After some research, I found this is a known issue with the leaflet map when you plot geoJSON polygons to the map and assign the lines a weight.
 Originally the line weight for the polygons was set to a number value.
 The fix is just to remove the line weight value.

-11. Bug: On the About Page there is a JQueryUI accordian type display.
+11. Bug: On the About Page, there is a JQueryUI accordion-type display.
 Originally, I put the code to call the JQueryUI function for this in the effects.js file.
 However, the library that this code is loaded from is only loaded on the about page.
 Therefore, an error is thrown on every other page as the <code>$.accordian</code> function is not recognised.
-<br>Fix: The fix for this was to place the code inside a function that first checks that the current page url relates to the about page and then executes the code that calls the accordian function in the jQueryUI library.
+<br>Fix: The fix for this was to place the code inside a function that first checks that the current page URL relates to the about page and then executes the code that calls the accordion function in the jQueryUI library.

 12. Bug: On occasion the leaflet <code>layer.getBounds</code> function fails to work on international SIGMETS.
 <br>Fix: To issue stemmed from an intermittent issue where the Leaflet <code>getBounds</code> function failed to work.
 This function was being used to get the extents of the polygon then the <code>getCenter</code> function was applied.
 A Leaflet marker was then applied to this point.
 To overcome this issue where <code>getBounds()</code> was intermittently not recognised, I changed over to using Leaflet's <code>bindTooltip</code> function instead which has a built in option to get the center of its parent.

 ### Existing Bugs:

-1. Bug: On occasion some of the png tiles containing the radar/satellite pictures fail to load and a 404 error is displayed in the console.
-It appears rarely and generally only lasts for a period of 10 minutes.
-The issue is generally minimal as it is isolated to only a small number of tiles when it does happen and generally seems to effect tiles over Asia.
+1. Bug: On occasion, some of the png tiles containing the radar/satellite pictures fail to load and a 404 error is displayed in the console.
+It appears rarely and generally only lasts for 10 minutes.
+The issue is generally minimal as it is isolated to only a small number of tiles when it does happen and generally seems to affect tiles over Asia.
 This is an issue on Rainviewer's end and there is nothing I can do to solve this issue.

-2. Bug: On the deployed site the following error is noted in the console: "Error with Permissions-Policy header: Unrecognized feature: 'interest-cohort'".
+2. Bug: On the deployed site the following error is noted in the console: "Error with Permissions-Policy header: Unrecognized feature: 'interest-cohort'.
 This is a known issue with Github Pages deployed sites and is outside of my control.

 ## Automated Testing